In this article I will explain exactly what sarcopenia is and exactly how you can help to prevent it

-Today we're going to take a closer look at sarcopenia which is a syndrome that affects a large proportion of the ageing population worldwide.
-Sarcopenia and the resulting affects it has on our clients is a KEY driver behind a lot of the specific exercise and nutritional interventions that the Wise Nutrition team prescribes.
+Sarcopenia is a syndrome that affects a large proportion of the ageing population worldwide.
+Sarcopenia and the resulting affects it has on older adults is a key driver behind a lot of the specific exercise and nutritional interventions that the Wise Fitness Academy prescribes.

 Sarcopenia isn't a disease, it's a syndrome.
 It is widely considered that the entire ageing population will experience sarcopenia to some extent with the oldest members of the population at most risk (without specific intervention).
 Further, the older we get the more likely we are to experience increased rates of sarcopenia.

 Exact prevalence of sarcopenia isn't well established largely due to the non uniform diagnostic criteria.
 What we do know is that up to 50% of muscle mass can be lost via age related sarcopenia by the 8th decade of life.
 That's a LOT and will have a severe impact on your ability to complete day to day tasks.

 It's also estimated that sarcopenia starts to accelerate from the 4th decade of life and that the loss occurs in a linear fashion with age.

 When we cast our eye over society it becomes immediately clear that the older generations often struggle with general mobility.

 It's important at this point to recognise the clear difference between someone in their 50's and 60's and someone in their 80's and 90's.
 There is an obvious accelerated decline in general mobility across these 2 decades.
 However it's also important to recognise that these longer latency states are directly impacted by our actions in the present.